5-a-day more like 2-a-day?

 Snacks

 Tip!
-Try snacking on low-calorie fruits and veggies like carrot sticks, apples, oranges, melon, cucumber sticks, and peppers.
-These all have under 50 calories per 100g, so they’re a great low-calorie and low-fat alternative to an afternoon cookie!
+Try and snack on low calorie fruits and veggies such as carrot sticks, apples, oranges, melon, cucumber sticks, and pepper.
+These all have under 50 calories per 100g, so they're a great low calorie and fat alternative to a mid-afternoon biccie!

 Fact: Oranges are a great source of vitamin C, but did you know that kiwi fruit is even better?

-Summer brings an abundance of delicious seasonal fruits and veggies, and buying in season often means better value and taste.
-Right now, you can enjoy fresh produce like tomatoes, zucchini, cucumbers, corn, eggplant, strawberries, raspberries, cherries, and peaches.
+The summer months bring an abundance of delicious seasonal fruit and veg and buying in season often means better value and taste.
+Right now, you can enjoy fresh produce like tomatoes, courgettes, cucumbers, sweetcorn, aubergines, strawberries, raspberries, cherries, and peaches.
 These options are perfect for summer salads, grilled dishes, or tasty BBQ sides!

 Tired of the same old choices?
-Why not try some of the new fruits out there?
-Some sound so unusual that even the team here has been baffled!
+Why not try some of the new fruits on the block.
+Some sound so strange that even the NC team have been baffled!

-We haven’t tried them yet, but here are a few that sound pretty unique.
-If you’ve sampled them, let us know what you thought and if you’d recommend them!
+We are yet to sample them, but here are a few that sound unusual.
+If you've tried them, tell us below what you thought and if you'd recommend them.

 Buddhas-hand